 Review the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by pleural effusion.

-Pleural effusion is the accumulation of fluid in between the parietal and visceral pleura, called pleural cavity.
-It can occur by itself or can be the result of surrounding parenchymal disease like infection, malignancy or inflammatory conditions.
+Pleural effusion is the accumulation of fluid in between the parietal and visceral pleura, called the pleural cavity.
+It can occur by itself or can be the result of surrounding parenchymal disease like infection, malignancy, or inflammatory conditions.
 Pleural effusion is one of the major causes of pulmonary mortality and morbidity.

 All healthy humans have a small amount of pleural fluid that lubricates the space and facilitates normal lung movements during respiration.
-This delicate balance of fluid is maintained by the oncotic and hydrostatic pressure and the lymphatic drainage; disturbances in any one of these systems can lead to a build-up of pleural fluid.
+This delicate balance of fluid is maintained by the oncotic and hydrostatic pressure and lymphatic drainage; disturbances in any one of these systems can lead to a build-up of pleural fluid.

 Pleural fluid lactate dehydrogenase (LDH)/serum LDH ratio of more than 0.6

 Pleural fluid LDH is more than two-thirds of the upper limits of normal laboratory value for serum LDH.

 Common causes of transudates include conditions that alter the hydrostatic or oncotic pressures in the pleural space like congestive left heart failure, nephrotic syndrome, liver cirrhosis, hypoalbuminemia leading to malnutrition and the initiation of peritoneal dialysis.

 Common causes of exudates include pulmonary infections like pneumonia or tuberculosis, malignancy, inflammatory disorders like pancreatitis, lupus, rheumatoid arthritis, post-cardiac injury syndrome, chylothorax (due to lymphatic obstruction), hemothorax (blood in pleural space) and benign asbestos pleural effusion.